basilali/Simple-SpaCY-Example/README.md

 # Simple SpaCy Example
-A simple example showing the use of entities in the spaCy library
+A simple example showing the use of entities from the spaCy library